-Hundreds of thousands of people around the globe have learned the resilience skills from the Penn Resilience Program.
+Hundreds of thousands of people around the globe have learned the resilience and well-being skills from the Penn Resilience Program and PERMA™ Workshops.
 Penn has worked with individuals, teams, and leadership from a variety of organizations, including:

 - Primary and secondary schools

 - Colleges and universities

-Penn customizes the resilience program to fit the needs, goals, and culture of your organization, via meetings, anonymous online surveys, and focus groups.
+Penn customizes the program to fit the needs, goals, and culture of your organization, via meetings, anonymous online surveys, and focus groups.

 The Penn Positive Psychology Center is widely recognized as a leading organization for state-of-the-art, evidence-based resilience and Positive Psychology programs.
 Penn has a team of curriculum developers, instructors, and subject matter experts with the expertise and experience to customize and deliver resilience programs to a wide-variety of audiences.
 Penn’s mobile training teams deliver programs anywhere around the globe.